app-generator/app-generator/docs/source/products/django/rocket/index.rst

                 npx tailwindcss -i ./static/assets/style.css -o ./static/dist/css/output.css --watch

-That's it!
-Open `localhost` on your browswer and you can interact with the application.
-If you want to run the application in a Docker container, we've got you covered.
-Run the following commands:
+Open `localhost` on your browser and you can interact with the application.

 .. _localhost: http://127.0.0.1:8000/